-If you are looking to remove or relocate some turf in your backyard or job site then you have come to the right place.
+If you are looking to for a turf remover or looking to relocate some grass in your backyard or job site then you have come to the right place.
 Master Hire has got all the tools to help you get your lawn and gardens looking their best.
 To make it easier, we’ve answered some commonly asked questions about removing turf and using a turf cutter.

 Depending on what you intend to do with the grass later, you have a few options.
 You can remove grass by hand, however, it involves a lot of hard work with a shovel.
 To do this you would make vertical cuts into the soil with a shovel cutting the grass into sections, then slide your shovel horizontally separating the grass from the roots.
 This process is painful, messy and a lot of work.
 The end result is you are left with is a sore back and an uneven dirt surface, filled with divots from your shovel.
-Master Hire’s turf cutters are self-propelled and have a sharp blade that does all this hard work for you leaving a nice smooth dirt surface.
+Master Hire’s turf cutters are the perfect grass removal tool.
+Each unit is self-propelled and has a sharp blade that does all this hard work for you leaving a nice smooth dirt surface.

 What is a sod cutter or turf cutter?

-A sod cutter is also commonly referred to in Australia as a ‘turf cutter’.
-A turf cutter is a self-propelled engine driven machine that cuts into a layer of grass and soil to reveal the ground underneath.
+A sod cutter is also commonly referred to in Australia as a ‘turf cutter / lawn cutter’ or ‘turf remover / lawn remover”.
+A turf cutter is a self-propelled turf removal machine that cuts into layers of grass and soil to reveal the ground underneath.
 You will be left with long strips of grass and a small layer of soil held together by the roots.
 This is commonly referred to as the ‘sod’ or ‘turf’.

 How do you remove grass?